Salary by region

 Credit Controllers in the UK can expect to earn anything between £18,000 to £30,000.
 The highest earners are those with 2-3 years’ industry experience, excellent customer service skills, ACA qualifications and experience with popular ERP software and platforms.

 Credit Controller salaries in London range between £23,300 and £38,800 which is reflective of the skills deficit that this financial hub is experiencing.
-Salaries for Credit Controllers in Scotland are also higher than the UK average thanks to the industry boom in Edinburgh and Glasgow.
+A Credit Controller salary in Scotland is also higher than the UK average thanks to the industry boom in Edinburgh and Glasgow.
 Professionals in this area can earn anything between £17,700 and £29,600.

 Senior leaders are taking a customer-centric approach to business, which has led to an increased push for Credit Controllers with excellent customer service skills and communication skills.
 Professionals can help to increase their worth if they’re strong in this area.